-The 3DM-GX5-15 block diagram (Figure 14 - 3DM-GX5-15 Block Diagram) describes its primary hardware components and internal configuration.
-Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-GX5-15 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers and a pressure altimeter.
-This technology provides direct measurements of acceleration, angular rate, pressure, Delta-theta (change in angular rate), and Delta-velocity (change in velocity).
-Temperature and pressure sensors provide environmental information for measurement compensation and altitude estimations. information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-GX5-15.
+The 3DM-GX5-25 block diagram (Figure 14 - 3DM-GX5-25 Block Diagram) describes its primary hardware components and internal configuration.
+Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-GX5-25 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers, tri-axial magnetometers, and a pressure altimeter.
+This technology provides direct measurements of acceleration, angular rate, magnetic field, pressure, Delta-theta (change in angular rate), and Delta-velocity (change in velocity).
+Temperature and pressure sensors provide environmental information for measurement compensation and altitude estimations. information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-GX5-25.

-Computed estimations for attitude, acceleration, angular rate, and heading are available outputs on the 3DM-GX5-15.
-To achieve these estimations, the MEMS sensors are processed by an IMU Estimation Filter (EF) microprocessor with an Adaptive Kalman Filter (AKF).
+Computed estimations for attitude and heading reference systems (AHRS) are available outputs on the 3DM-GX5-25.
+To achieve these estimations, the MEMS sensors are processed by an AHRS Estimation Filter (EF) microprocessor with an Adaptive Kalman Filter (AKF).
 Additional user settings such as measurement filtering, biasing, and tolerance values offer adjustments for specific applications.

-Figure 14 -3DM-GX5-15 Block Diagram
+Figure 14 -3DM-GX5-25 Block Diagram